Henrik-Nordlund/Apply-filters-to-SQL-queries/README.md

 <img src = "https://github.com/Henrik-Nordlund/Apply-filters-to-SQL-queries/blob/947cd6b2799336adbcbc48b28e0ab7e8ad44f7b6/Retrieve%20all%20employee%20not%20in%20IT.PNG"/>
 The snapshot covers a part of the list.
-The full list is of 161 employees.
+The full list is of 161 employees.<br><br>

 <b>Summary</b><br>
 This project illustrates how filters can be applied to SQL queries, AND, OR and NOT to get more precise answers.
 I also used LIKE and the % sign to search for patterns in my searches.